dusanders/forzautils_reactnative/README.md

 ## React Native Mobile App

+Clone: [ForzaTelemetryAPI](https://github.com/dusanders/ForzaTelemetryAPI_typescript) at the project root - it is required by this app at: `../../ForzaTelemetryAPI_typescript`

 This is a mobile app for iOS and Android for viewing Forza telemetry data.

 Build and deploy the app per React Native workflow: